nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

    --}}
    ![simple-worfklow-step3.png](nx_asset://1a2150b1-9ba5-42af-bf89-28e11dcbb75a ?w=650,border=true)
 9. Open the task, add a comment and send it for review to the Internal Lawyers by clicking on the **Require Juridical Advice** button.
-10. Log out and log in as one member of the `Internal_Lawyers` group.
-You should see the Juridical Advice workflow task.
+10. Log in as one member of the `Internal_Lawyers` group: there's a Juridical Advice workflow task.
     {{#> callout type='info' }}
-    Il you click on the document, or try to navigate, you'll notice you won't be see the **Domain > Workspaces > Proposals** folder structure as we have just given Read and Write access to the document for this group.
+    Il you click on the document, or try to navigate, you won't be able to see the **Domain** > **Workspaces** > **Proposals** folder structure as we have just given Read and Write access to the document for this group.
     {{/callout}}
-11. Add a comment and approve the document
+11. Add a comment and approve the document.
     {{!--     ### nx_asset ###
         path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Simple Workflow Example/simple-worfklow-step4.png
         name: simple-worfklow-step4.png